AlbinDaleby/react-hook-form/README.md

 ## Forked so we could add custom functionality needed for Design System.
+The things that are different from this repo to the original one:
+* Added minDate and maxDate for validation,
+* Set mode to 'all' and shouldUnregister to 'true' by default

+---
 To update this repo and install it in DS:

 **In this repo**